Iota Phi Theta: 1990s to 2000s and international expansion

 In 2012, Iota Phi Theta was ranked No. 20 on Newsweek's "Top 25 Fraternities" list.
 September 19, 2013 marked the fraternity's 50th anniversary.
 After the fraternity’s 50th anniversary, fraternity members aligned themselves with the Black Lives Matter (BLM) Movement.
 The fraternity and BLM maintain similar stances that societal inequalities and injustices must permanently end across the United States.
-In 2016 the Alpha and Gamma Omega Omega Chapters, both located in Baltimore, MD, pledged an endowment of $100,000 to Morgan State University’s Scholarship Fund.
+In 2016, the Alpha and Gamma Omega Omega chapters, both located in Baltimore, MD, pledged an endowment of $100,000 to Morgan State University’s Scholarship Fund.
 The fraternity gifted $100,000 to the National Museum of African American History.
-The fraternity also donated official vintage merchandise to the museum which opened on September 24, 2016.
-In 2020 the Beta Omega Washington, DC Alumni Chapter (in conjunction with Beta Omega Social Services) awarded $55,000 in scholarship funds to high achieving (many underprivileged) college-bound youth.
+The fraternity also donated official vintage merchandise to the museum, which opened on September 24, 2016.
+In 2020, the Beta Omega Washington, DC Alumni Chapter (in conjunction with Beta Omega Social Services) awarded $55,000 in scholarship funds to high-achieving (many underprivileged) college-bound youth.

-In May 2020, Iota's president and other NPHC fraternities and sororities' presidents, formally called for the filing of criminal charges against police officers involved in the murder of George Floyd.
-On May 29, Iota's leadership and other NPHC organizations' leadership, accepted an invitation to begin a series of meetings with then-presidential candidate Joe Biden regarding the highest priorities facing Black America.
-Also in 2020 Brother and Congressman Bobby Rush successfully passed the Emmett Till Antilynching Act (a bill he introduced in 2019) to the United States House of Representatives.
+In May 2020, Iota's president and other NPHC fraternities and sororities' presidents formally called for the filing of criminal charges against police officers involved in the murder of George Floyd.
+On May 29, Iota's leadership and other NPHC organizations' leadership accepted an invitation to begin a series of meetings with then-presidential candidate Joe Biden regarding the highest priorities facing Black America.
+Also in 2020, Brother and Congressman Bobby Rush successfully passed the Emmett Till Antilynching Act (a bill he introduced in 2019) to the United States House of Representatives.
 The act was eventually signed into law on March 29, 2022, and remains a landmark achievement.

-Leadership

-Iota Phi Theta is led by a Grand Council with a Grand Polaris at its head.